imagineLife/big-site/content/linux/start-with-unix.md

       - [1991: Linux and the free OS](#1991-linux-and-the-free-os)
   - [Linux is not unix](#linux-is-not-unix)
     - [Unix-Like](#unix-like)
-Unix might be known as the "grandfather" of all current computer operating systems: windows, mac, android, and _linux_.

 A brief "history" of OS -